CERI-KRISP/CERI-FC-Dengue-Forecasting/README.md

 - **LSTM**
   - Implemented using `keras` with `tensorflow` backend in R
-  - Input sequences of 16 weeks used to predict the next week
   - Standard LSTM architecture: 1 hidden LSTM layer with 64 units, followed by a dense output layer
   - Trained with Adam optimizer, mean squared error loss, and early stopping
   - Validation based on walk-forward strategy over test periods